PhantomGamesDevelopment/TWM2/README.md

 	* Re-did his ground detection script to "hopefully" eradicate those funny moments when he suicide bombs the ground, ending the fight
   * Lord Vardison
     * Fixed an erraneous text prompt that would appear when the shadow rift detonated outside of WTF difficulty stating vardison had healed when in fact he did not
+* General Bug Fixes
+  * Addressed the issue when gaining more than 1 million EXP that would result in your total EXP being reset by the difference between 1 million exp and your current exp.